Info!

 The price of Brent crude closely mirrors those of the OPEC crudes (see DSS13 OPEC prices).
 Geopolitical, economic, and natural events influence both.

-The increase in price between 1998 and 2008 was partly due to the increase in demand, especially the BRIC countries of Brasil, India and China, and the decrease in supply due to the embargoes such as that on Iranian OIl.
+The increase in price between 1998 and 2008 was partly due to the increase in demand, especially the BRIC countries of Brazil, India and China, and the decrease in supply due to the embargoes such as that on Iranian OIl.

 The worldwide economic crisis in 2008 caused a rapid drop in prices, which then more than recovered to see prices well exceeding $100 per barrel.